 New Year's Eve is renowned for its excess, yet New Year's Day gets short shrift, relegated to hangover recovery.
 This year, celebrate it.
-This make-ahead buffet allows you to live it up the night before and wake up to a ready-to-eat festive brunch.
-So whether you find yourself facing a visit from the in-laws or are the designated sleepover house, this spread will take care of a crowd.
+This make-ahead buffet allows you to live it up the night before and wake up to a festive, ready-to-eat brunch.
+So whether you find yourself facing a visit from the in-laws or yours is the designated sleepover house, this spread will take care of a crowd.
 (Though it never hurts to toss in some good luck.)

 Our brunch is engineered to cover all the bases of a good hangover meal: starch, carbs, eggs, and something sweet.
-Of course, you need not have indulgent party plans as an excuse; simple, make-ahead preparation is welcome any time.
-There’s a bubbly cocktail for those needing to cut the edge, and three variations of Bloody Marys for anyone who wants something a little stronger.
+Of course, you don't need indulgent party plans as an excuse—simple, make-ahead preparation is welcome anytime.
+There’s a bubbly cocktail for those needing to take off the edge, and three variations of Bloody Marys for anyone who wants something a little stronger.
 If your guests are DIY types, you can set up a Bloody Mary bar with all the fixings so that they can doctor their drinks themselves.

 Sure, everything can be made ahead, but in what order, you ask?
 Here are rough guidelines: